War crimes in the Yemeni civil war (2014–present): 2017–2019

 In mid-February 2017, Saudi-led forces were accused of killing at least five people who had been attending a funeral near Sanaa.
 Many others were also injured.
 On 17 March, a boat carrying Somali refugees out of Yemen was attacked by a military helicopter, resulting in the deaths of at least 30 Somalis. as of 18 March, the circumstances of the attack remain unclear, with some survivors claiming the attack came from a helicopter, and others claiming a battleship, then a helicopter attacked the boat.
 According to a survivor, 10 of those killed were women, and five were children.
 Mohammed Abdiker, emergencies director at the International Organization for Migration, said 42 bodies were recovered, and noted that the combatants should have attempted to identify the passengers before deciding whether to attack.
 The New York Times cited Yemeni officials as saying that Saudi forces were responsible for the attack, but some uncertainty remains as to who carried out the attack.
 The Saudi-led coalition has not commented on the attack.
 In December 2017, Saudis killed and injured 600 Yemenis in 26 days.

-On 22 April 2018, a Saudi-led airstrike hit a wedding in the Bani Qayis district of Hajjah Governorate, Yemen.
+On 22 April 2018, a Saudi-led airstrike hit a wedding in the Bani Qayis district of Hajjah Governorate.
 Casualty estimates vary, with Al-Masirah reporting the toll later that day to be at least 33 civilians, including the bride, while other estimates are higher.
 Forty-five other people were injured in the strike.
 The victims were mainly women and children.
 The planes used to carry out the strike continued to fly over the area, preventing medical ambulances from reaching the scene to treat the wounded.
 On 9 August, a school bus was hit by a Saudi airstrike, killing 51 people and injuring 79.
 40 of the dead and 56 of the injured were children between the ages of 6 and 11.
 In November, more than 100 Saudi airstrikes had attacked civilian neighborhoods and a malnutrition clinic run by Save the Children in Hodeidah.

-On the 31st of August 2019, aircraft 81 delivered several explosive ordnances on the Dhamar community college compound.
+On 1 September 2019, aircraft 81 delivered several explosive ordnances on the Dhamar community college compound.
 Houthi forces utilized at least one of these structures as a prison.
 According to the International Committee of the Red Cross, the facility housed around 170 detainees.
 At least 40 people were injured, and at least 100 civilians were killed as a result of the catastrophe.
 Saudi-led coalition spokesman Turki Al-Maliki acknowledged the attack but argued it was a military target due to the presence of Houthi fighters and air defence assets.
 A former detainee told the Associated Press that the Houthis were repairing weapons in and close to the detention center.
 Several other detainees said via social media that the center had been the target of airstrikes before.
 It was consistent with the Houthi practice of using human shields near detention facilities.
 Local residents said some of those detained were arrested for being critical of the Houthis.